-4.Promoting climate change resilience of health systems at three wards of Baray, Endamaghan and Mang'ola in Karatu District 4.1Climate Vulnerability assessment for a comprehensive action plan in health sector at Karatu District Council conducted.
-4.2 Climate change issues mainstreamed into health projects and programmes at Karatu District 4.1.1 Hire consultant to conduct vulnerability assessment 4.2.1 Translate the results of the district and project plan of action Health and sanitation infrastructure and services for Hadzabe (hunters and gatherers) and Datoga (blacksmith) in selected villages of the three wards of Baray, Endamaghanand Mang'ola in Karatu District improved 165,3 20 4 7.00 4.3 Community awareness on climate related diseases and adaptation in three wards of Baray, Endamaghan and Mang'ola in Karatu District communities on health and sanitation built, re- tooled and 4.4.1 Provide emergency health services and first aid services at community resource centers 4.4.2 Provide Improved Community Health Insurance to 600 most vulnerable Hadzabe and Datoga communities 5.Enhancing capacity of Karatu District Council and Communities in three wards of Baray, Endamaghan and Mang'ola to design and implement climate change adaptation interventions and improve 5.1 The capacity of Karatu District Council in facilitating public awareness and understanding of climate change related issues and the adoption of resilient climate livelihood practices strengthened assessment 5.1.2 Develop training materials and 5.
-Improved capacity of Karatu District Council, Hadzabe (hunters and gatherers) and Datoga (Blacksmith) communities in planning, implementing and monitoring climate adaption actions · level of understanding of climate change related issues 5.1.3 Training of local government officials in Karatu district on climate resilient livelihood practices including mainstreaming of climate change into development plans and budgeting process 5.1.4 Disseminating project results and share lessons learnt to District, Regional and National stakeholders related local knowledge (including traditional knowledge) and disseminate relevant climate change adaptation knowledge and information to communities in three wards of Baray, Endamaghan and Mang'ola established.
+4. Promoting climate change resilience of health systems at three wards of Baray, Endamaghan and Mang'ola in Karatu District 4.1Climate Vulnerability assessment for a comprehensive action plan in health sector at Karatu District Council conducted.
+4.2 Climate change issues mainstreamed into health projects and programmes at Karatu District 4.1.1 Hire consultant to conduct vulnerability assessment 4.2.1 Translate the results of the district and project plan of action 4.
+Health and sanitation infrastructure and services for Hadzabe (hunters and gatherers) and Datoga (blacksmith) in selected villages of the three wards of Baray, Endamaghanand Mang'ola in Karatu District improved 165,320 4.3 Community awareness on climate related diseases and adaptation in three wards of Baray, Endamaghan and Mang'ola in Karatu District communities on health and sanitation at built, re- tooled and 4.4.1 Provide emergency health services and first aid services at community resource centers 4.4.2 Provide Improved Community Health Insurance to 600 most vulnerable Hadzabe and Datoga communities 5.Enhancing capacity of Karatu District Council and Communities in three wards of Baray, Endamaghan and Mang'ola to design and implement climate change adaptation interventions and improve level of District Council in facilitating public awareness and understanding of climate change related issues and the adoption of resilient climate livelihood practices strengthened assessment 5.1.2 Develop training materials and Supporting Community Based Trainers 5.
+Improved capacity of Karatu District Council, Hadzabe (hunters and gatherers) and Datoga (Blacksmith) communities in planning, implementing and monitoring climate adaption actions understanding of climate change related issues 5.1.3 Training of local government officials in Karatu district on climate resilient livelihood practices including mainstreaming of climate change into development plans and budgeting process 5.1.4 Disseminating project results and share lessons learnt to District, Regional and National stakeholders

+related local (including tradition and disseminate change adaptate and information in three ward Endamaghan established.
 5.3.
-Capacity of the hunters, gatherers and blacksmith communities in planning and 5.2.1 Facilitate community exchange visits/study tours 5.2.2 Build and equip community resource centers for provision of health, water and food services 5.3.1 train community committee members on planning and decision making for undertaking climate resilient ivelihood practices network and infrastructure for provision of essential data for climate service and early warning systems to the areas surrounding the three wards of 5.4.1Train Karatu District Council staff on mportance of data for climate change services and early warning systems 5.4.2 Install automatic agro-weather station 6.
-Project Execution cost (9.5%) 201,27 1 3.
-05 7.
-Total Project Cost 2,118,6 45 34.00 8.
-Project Cycle Management Fee 180,08 46.41 Amount of Financing Requested 2, 500,000 4 99,993.15
+Capacity of gatherers and communities in decision making secting climate knowledge resource centers for provision of health, water and food services water and food services to communities and Mang'ola 5.3.1 train community committee members on planning and decision making for blacksmith undertaking climate resilient livelihood for undertaking

+metrological ser network and in provision of ess climate service warning systems surrounding the gthened faratu District rvices and its 5.4.1 Train Karatu District Council staff on frastructure for importance of data for climate change sential data for services and early warning systems and early

+6. Project Execution cost (9.5%) 201,271

+7. Total Project Cost 2,118,645

+8. Project Cycle Management Fee 180,084

+Amount of Financing Requested 2,500,000